UVA-MLSys/IC_pixel-diffusion/README.md

 The dataset used for this project is based on the Quijote simulation suite, which provides large-scale N-body simulations of the Universe.
 These simulations are used here to generate both the initial-condition density fields (z = 127) and the observational fields — including dark matter and halo density fields (z = 0).

 For this project, we use density fields from the Latin Hypercube (LH) set to train and test the model.
-Specifically, we employ the 2,000-simulation LH ensemble (no massive neutrinos), in which each simulation is initialized with a different random seed and cosmological parameters sampled across wide ranges for \(\Omega_m\), \(\Omega_b\), \(h\), \(n_s\), and \(\sigma_8\).
+Specifically, we employ the 2,000-simulation LH ensemble, in which each simulation is initialized with a different random seed and cosmological parameters sampled across rang.
 You can access the Quijote datasets at the official website: [https://quijote-simulations.readthedocs.io](https://quijote-simulations.readthedocs.io/en/latest/index.html#).
 After downloading, use the generation scripts in this repository to produce voxelized 3D grids for training and testing.

 ### Generating the Datasets
 **Initial Conditions (z = 127):**